 Spring Game Stats

 A little different than the typical Spring Game, the annual Red vs. Blue Spring Game is a simulated, situational scrimmage between offense and defense.
 Since its not a traditional Spring Game, the coaching staff has its own scoring system.
-It includes points for the offense for first downs, big plays (12+ yds), scores, etc. The defense gets points for each drive stop, negative yardage play, turnovers, etc. This year, the defense won decisively.
+It includes points for the offense for first downs, big plays (12+ yds), scores, etc. The defense gets points for each drive stop, negative yardage play, turnovers, etc. This year, the offense won decisively.

 The offense took control from the start.
 On the first drive of the day, they went 65 yards on 10 plays.
 Ragone was 3-for-3 for 25 yards and set up Ryan Becker's 10-yard touchdown pass to wideout Cole Stern.

 Two drives later, quarterback Andrew Holland led the Quakers quickly downfield.
 He connected with wide receiver Ryan Mitchell for 16 and 20 yards to set up Kulscar's four-yard touchdown run to the corner of the East end zone.

 Moments later, Ragone connected with Mitchell King, who is vying to replace three-time All-Ivy tight end Luke Nawrocki, for a 12-yard touchdown.

 The offense scored four times in the first five drives.
 The last of which was a six-play drive where quarterback Patton Chillura was 2-for-2 and set up Kulscar's seven-yard score.

 The defense began to punch back after defensive back Sebastian Jaskowski came up with an impressive interception along the sideline.
 The Quakers defense got a few more stops that included sacks from C.J.
 Mooney, Dan Reardon and Tosan Eyetsemitan and the second interception of the day from sophomore Trevor Niemann, who missed his entire freshman campaign due to injury.